| God is a thought who makes crooked all that is straight. —Friedrich Nietzsche, Thus Spake Zarathustra |

 Whatever mental gyrations are attempted in order to get around these difficulties, they always seem to leave theism further out on a limb.
 The result is that the scientific/atheist answer, in contrast, appears far more convincing.

-What is the reason people reject atheism?
-They reject it because it is far more appealing to believe that the world is ultimately perfect and ideal.
+What is a major reason people reject atheism?
+They reject it because they find it far more appealing to believe that the world is ultimately perfect and ideal.
 But the absurdities necessary to maintain a claim of universal perfection have the effect of rendering theism even less appealing than atheism.